 - 1. If you are not making satisfactory academic progress according to the above standards, you will be placed on Financial Aid Warning.
 A student on Financial Aid Warning is given one term to meet the standards of academic progress.
 When on Financial Aid Warning, you will continue to receive financial aid. - 2.
 If you complete all the hours with a "C" or above, the next term for which you enroll, you will be able to continue on Financial Aid Warning. - 3.
 If you fail to meet the satisfactory progress standards the next term for which you enroll, you will be placed on Financial Aid Suspension.
 When on Financial Aid Suspension you are unable to receive financial aid at Donnelly College.
 You may appeal, in writing, the Financial Aid Suspension status to the Director of Financial Aid.
 The appeal must be for reasons such as a death of a family member, personal illness, or other situation beyond your control.
 If the appeal for Financial Aid Suspension is granted, you will be placed on Financial Aid Warning.
 If you have met the requirements for a degree or certificate at Donnelly College, you will be ineligible for financial aid unless you are pursuing another degree or certificate from Donnelly College or in a transfer program where you will earn your degree at another college.
-The estimated costs of attendance for a full-time (12+ credit hours) student is as follows:
+The estimated cost of attendance for a full-time (12+ credit hours) student is as follows:

-'''

-Dependent student ...... $ 16,950
+Dependent student \$ 16,950

-Independent student ..... $19,750

-Estimated cost of attendance for students attending less than full-time:

-3/4 time (9-11 credit hours) Dependent student ....... $15,588
+Estimated cost of attendance for students attending less than full-time: 3/4 time (9-11 credit hours) Dependent student \$15,588

-Independent student ..... $18,388

-1/2 time (6-8 hours) Dependent student ....... $14,226
+1/2 time (6-8 hours) Dependent student \$14,226

-Independent student ..... $17,026

-Less than 1/2 time (1-5 credit hours) Dependent student ........ $1,364
+Less than 1/2 time (1-5 credit hours) Dependent student \$1,364

-Independent student ...... $1,364

-'''